AlianPeirce/Customer_Appointments_Scheduler/README.txt

  •  PURPOSE: This application was designed to be used in a business context for the purpose of maintaining customer records as well as scheduling appointments for said customers.
-Appointments and customer records can be created, modified, and/or deleted.
+Appointments and customer records can be created, modified, and/or deleted; all of these records are stored in a database.

-        ◦  Further details:
+ •  ADDITIONAL DETAILS (non-exhaustive):

-	   The application is designed to be linked to a database, and all appointment and customer records created in the application will be stored to this database.
+    	◦  The application is designed to be linked to a database, and all appointment and customer records created in the application will be stored to this database.
 Because of this, all modifications and/or deletions of said records will be reflected in the database.

-	   The application also expects that the database already contains certain populated tables; these tables contain business data necessary for the application to function properly.
-These expected tables must be named Contacts (referring to the business's contacts), Countries (referring to the countries in which the business operates), First_Level_Divisions (referring to the first-level divisions of the given Countries), and Users (a.k.a. the accounts that are allowed access to the application).

-	   In addition, the application automatically translates to French if it detects that the user of the application is currently in a French-speaking locale.
+The application also relies on this database for certain business information (e.g. the list of user accounts that have authorization to access the application).

- •  The application generates three main reports.
+	◦  The application generates three main reports.
 In order to view these reports, please click on the "Appointments" button after logging into the application; then, click on the "Statistics" button in the lower left corner of the screen.

-	◦  The first report displays the number of appointments scheduled, sorted by both type and month.
+		□  The first report displays the number of appointments scheduled, sorted by both type and month.

-	◦  The second report displays an appointment schedule for each business contact listed in the database.
+		□  The second report displays an appointment schedule for each business contact listed in the database.

-	◦  The third report displays the number of appointments currently scheduled for each customer; this list is in descending order.
+		□  The third report displays the number of appointments currently scheduled for each customer; this list is in descending order.

+	◦  The time zone of the user is automatically detected, and all dates and times within the application are displayed in the user's time zone.

+	◦  The entire application automatically translates to French if it detects that the user of the application is currently in a French-speaking locale.

+	◦  All login attempts are recorded in the file named "login_activity.txt".
+The details of these attempts are also recorded, including whether the attempt was successful or unsuccessful, the username used during the login attempt, and the date and time the attempt occurred.

+	◦  After the user logs into the application, a notification appears informing the user whether or not they have an appointment within the next fifteen minutes; if they do, the details of those appointment(s) are listed.

+	◦  If a user attempts to schedule an appointment for a customer who already has an appointment during the specified timeframe, the application warns the user of this and does not allow the appointment to be scheduled.

+	◦  If a user attempts to schedule an appointment outside of the business's office hours (currently set to 8 AM to 10 PM EST), the application warns the user of this and does not allow the appointment to be scheduled.

+	◦  The application code includes detailed Javadoc comments above every class, method, and variable, and there are even more detailed (non-Javadoc) comments explaining certain snippets of code; this comprises extensive and easily-understandable documentation.

+	◦  The application includes many other features and error-checking attributes that have not been named here.